shakeel-faiz/FF/01Jan-8/02-tg-com.md

 ## How to open a TG file?

-If you have a TuxGuitar file (with a .tg extension), you can open it using the TuxGuitar software.
+If you have TuxGuitar file (with .tg extension), you can open it using TuxGuitar software.
 Here are the steps:

 1. Launch TuxGuitar on your computer.
-2. Go to the "File" menu.
+2. Go to "File" menu.
-3. Choose "Open" from the menu options.
+3. Choose "Open" from menu options.
 4. Locate and select your TuxGuitar file (.tg).
 5. Click "Open" to open and view your file in TuxGuitar.

-This process allows you to access and work with your TuxGuitar files within the TuxGuitar application.
+This process allows you to access and work with your TuxGuitar files within TuxGuitar application.